 But where do they find such learned and wise teachers and counselors?
 Where do they locate funding for such therapy?
 Where is there a central, easy-to-navigate concentration of the necessary information for those who are in the throes of addiction, trauma, and loss?
 The search for such a tool is daunting.
 In fact, no such hub has existed…until now.

 In this time of crisis the fact is those who suffer from any number of debilitating experiences––including their families, friends, and even their counselors––need a convenient central source that shows all the options readily available so they can begin to develop apersonal recovery program.
 As Texas Governor Ann Richards, herself an acknowledged alcoholic, once declared, “One size does not fit all.”

-One service that will be available to anyone seeking support in matters of recovery is the 24/7, year-round Recovery Catalog.
+One service that will be available to anyone seeking support in matters of recovery is the 24/7, year-round Recovery Directory.

 • A Virtual Directory where anyone can anonymously research hundreds of premier clinics, hospitals, and offices for professional treatment available under a number of plans.

 • Seminars and panels with leading experts that would otherwise cost hundreds of dollars to attend.

 • Private counselors, health consultants, and financial advisers, all in one place under one “virtual roof.”

 As the wonderful old song goes, “You’ve got a friend.”